 To protect a homeowner’s family from disinheritance, the Florida Constitution restricts the homeowner’s ability to transfer homestead property if the homeowner is married.
 During his or her lifetime, a married person that owns a Florida homestead cannot transfer the home without the participation (joinder) of his or her spouse.
-The one exception is when a married owner wants to add his or her spouse to the deed to create a Florida tenancy by the entirety, in which case the spouse’s signature is not technically required.
-But even though the spouse’s signature is not strictly required to create a tenancy by the entirety, including it does not hurt anything and—because it conclusively demonstrates that the spouse signed off of the transfer—is considered good practice.
+The one exception is when a married owner wants to add his or her spouse to the deed to create a Florida tenancy by the entirety.
+Although a spouse’s signature is not strictly required to create a tenancy by the entirety, including it does not hurt anything and—because it conclusively demonstrates that the spouse signed off of the transfer—is considered good practice.
 For this reason, the deeds created by our deed preparation service require spousal signature for all homestead conveyances.

 These restrictions on transfer also apply to transfers made when the homeowner dies leaving a spouse or minor children.
 If the homeowner is survived by a minor child, he or she cannot leave the property to anyone other than the surviving spouse or children.
 Similarly, if the homeowner is survived by a spouse but no minor children, the homeowner can only devise the homestead to the spouse.
 Any attempt to devise the property to anyone else will fail.